Wire82/org.openhab.binding.heos/README.md

 ### Groups provide the following channels:

-Channel Type ID | Item Type | Description
+Channel ID | Item Type | Description
 ----------------|-----------|-------------
-control | Player | Provides: Play / Pause / Next / Previous
+Control | Player | Provides: Play / Pause / Next / Previous
-volume | Dimmer | Volume control
+Volume | Dimmer | Volume control
-mute | Switch | Mute the Group titel | String | Song Title
+Mute | Switch | Mute the Group
+Titel | String | Song Title
-interpret | String | Song Interpret
+Interpret | String | Song Interpret
-album | String  | Album Title
+Album | String  | Album Title
-ungroup | Switch | Ungroup the group
+Ungroup | Switch | Ungroup the group

 ### The Bridge provide the following channels:

-Channel Type ID | Item Type | Description
+Channel ID | Item Type | Description
 ----------------|-----------|-------------
-reboot | Switch | Reboot the whole HEOS System.
-Can be used if you get in trouble with the system dynamicGroupHandling | Switch | If this option id activated the system automatically removes groups if they are ungrouped.
-Only works if the group is added via an UI. buildGroup | Switch | Is used to define a group.
+Reboot | Switch | Reboot the whole HEOS System.
+Can be used if you get in trouble with the system DynamicGroupHandling | Switch | If this option id activated the system automatically removes groups if they are ungrouped.
+Only works if the group is added via an UI.
+BuildGroup | Switch | Is used to define a group.
 The player which shall be grouped has to be selected first.
 If Switch is then activated the group is build.

 ## **Experimental**